idempiere-micro-archive/idempiere-micro/README.md

-# Scaffold
+# iDempiere-micro project scaffolding
-iDempiere based project scaffolding
+A project to start with when you combine parts of iDempiere-micro.